bic-L/MaxFormer/README.md

 #### Running the code

 Please check the bash file in each folder (cifar10-100, event, imagenet).
 It can be run directly through the provided `.sh` file.
-The README will be updated accordingly within this week.